eerimoq/moblin/README.rst

 - Make SRT work.
 Unknown why is fails to send video so often.
 Audio seems to work?

-- Sometimes the screen freezes after settings updates.
-Unknown why.

-- Reconnect, or change button text from "Stop" to "Go live".

-- Find out why 1080p does not work.

 - Find out why H.265 does not work.

 Ideas/plan